matn7/CS-Notes/src/main/java/persistence/README.md

     - No

 ## Component Mapping
-A component is a part of whole in such a way thet if the whole is destroyed, all its parts are also destroyed with it.
+A component is a part of whole in such a way that if the whole is destroyed, all its parts are also destroyed with it.
-E.g. your room in your hause.
+E.g. your room in your house.

 Each component (part) may belong to only one whole.